The Anglo-American Adventure

 Though Texas had been under Spanish rule for nearly three hundred years, there were only three settlements (San Antonio, Goliad and Nacogdoches) and an assortment of missions to show for it.
 Indeed, the first thing Mexico did with Texas after the James Long affair was to merge it with another underpopulated Mexican state, Coahuila, to form a state called Coahuila y Tejas.
 However, the Mexican government could not find a way to persuade Mexicans from elsewhere to move into Texas.
 Anglo-Americans still wanted to move in, though, so there was a real danger that Mexico might lose Texas to them, the way Spain had lost Florida.
 In the end the government decided that letting in the Gringos would be safer than leaving Texas empty, if they could be turned into good Mexican citizens.
 Almost immediately after independence, Stephen Austin negotiated a contract to bring 300 American families into Texas, so Mexico introduced the empresario system.
 Like the patroons of New Netherland (see Chapter 2), an empresario recruited settlers in exchange for land he could call his own; for every 100 Roman Catholic families he brought in, he would receive 23,000 acres.

 The system worked too well; in just fifteen years the population of Texas increased from about 4,000 to at least 35,000, four fifths of them Anglo-American immigrants.
 Worse than that, the Gringos refused to assimilate: they spoke English instead of Spanish, many only pretended to be Catholic (there weren't that many Catholics in the United States yet), and they tended to question authority rather than show respect for it.
 Worst of all, most of the settlers came from the southern states, and they brought their slaves with them; slavery was already illegal in Mexico.
 As early as 1826, there was an attempted revolt, the Fredonian Rebellion, in which some Anglo settlers in Nacogdoches defeated the local Mexican garrison, only to flee to Louisiana when Mexico City sent reinforcements.
-The Mexican government responded by sending troops, and passed a law that restricted further Anglo-American immigration, and banned the importation of slaves completely.
+The Mexican government also responded by passing a law that restricted further Anglo-American immigration, and banned the importation of slaves completely.
 In 1832 there was a skirmish at Anahuac, near modern Galveston, between settlers and the local garrison, (the battle of Velasco) in which 8-10 Texans and five Mexicans were killed.

 Unfortunately for the settlers, there had been little talk of freedom when Mexico declared independence from Spain, and Mexico's military strongman, Antonio López de Santa Anna, wasn't interested in freedom now.
 As far as he was concerned, if the settlers wanted to stay, they must free their slaves, and convert to Catholicism, if they weren't Catholics already.
 Stephen Austin went to Mexico City with a petition calling for a repeal of the anti-immigration law, but instead the authorities got hold of a letter he had written, advising the settlers to organize a separate state, so they put him in jail for nearly two years.
 By the time Austin got back to Texas, in 1835, Santa Anna had done away with the 1824 constitution that had guaranteed the rights of Texans.
 This convinced Austin that force was the only remaining answer.
 In October 1835 Mexican troops went to Gonzales, TX, to confiscate a small cannon, that had been given to the settlers four years earlier to keep the Indians away.
 The settlers made for themselves a flag that showed the cannon and the words "Come and take it," and they won the resulting battle.
 The community of Goliad declared independence from Mexico in December, and in March 1836, a convention representing all Texans signed the Texas Declaration of Independence, at Washington-on-the-Brazos, and chose David G. Burnet to be their provisional president.